plone/training/solr/first-steps.rst

-   If you need to modify or extend the existing fulltext implementation in Plone (This could be adding a custom field to it, or remove title or description from it), there is a handy addon for this purpose.
+   If you need to modify or extend the existing fulltext implementation in Plone (This could be adding a custom field to it, or remove title or description from it), there is a handy add-on for this purpose.

    It is well documented but further investigation is out of the scope of this training, see https://pypi.python.org/pypi/collective.dexteritytextindexer